2018 Childfree Person of the Year: Emma Palmer

 2017 Childfree Man of the Year: Karim Akerma

-Karim Akerma is a philosopher, writer and blogger who lives in Germany.
+Karim Akerma (Germany) is a philosopher, writer and blogger.
 He adheres to a philosophy of non-procreation, and for many years has worked to raise the level of awareness of the ethics of having children.
 Karim is the author of several books and publications, and runs a website and blog that discusses topics related to not having children.
 His most recent book on the philosophy of non-procreation called, Antinatalismus – Ein Handbuch (translated: Antinatalism – A Manual) includes discussion and examination of childfreedom.
 Karim is passionate about reducing suffering in the world.

 2016 Childfree Woman of the Year: Crystal Money